apache/buildstream-site/content/pages/installation.md

 <div class="note">
 <p>
 BuildStream is currently only supported natively on Linux.
-Users of Unix-like systems where Docker is available can still use BuildStream by following the <a href="docker_install.html">Docker install guide</a>.
+Users of Unix-like systems where OCI technology is available can still use BuildStream by following the <a href="container_install.html">Container install</a> guide.
 </p>
 </div>